 f.
 The Committee shall have the power to call an extraordinary General Meeting at any time.

 g.
 An extraordinary General Meeting shall also be called by the Secretary on receiving a requisition signed by not less than twenty members of the Club and specifying the object for which the Meeting is to be called.

 h.
 Notice of an Annual General Meeting or of an extraordinary General Meeting shall be given by the Secretary sending by post or email to members and putting on the website a notification of the place and date and a copy of the Agenda fourteen clear days before the Meeting.

 11. CHILD PROTECTION:

 a.
-The club is bound by the Child Protection Policy and Procedures of Snowsport England; all Club Officers and Members who have contact with children shall make themselves aware of the relevant provisions of this policy.
+The club follows the Child Protection Policy of Mountaineering Scotland; all Club Officers and Members who have contact with children shall make themselves aware of the relevant provisions of this policy.

 b.
-The Committee shall appoint one or more members to act as Child Welfare Officers in accordance with the provisions of this policy.
+The Committee shall appoint one or more members to act as Safeguarding Leads in accordance with the provisions of this policy.

 12. DISSOLUTION OF THE CLUB: In the event of the dissolution of the Club, all the proceeds shall pass to a Club having similar rules and objectives provided it be a registered Charity or CASC, or otherwise to the Sports Governing Body.

 13. ALTERATION OF RULES: These Rules shall only be altered or added to if the alteration or addition has been approved by two thirds of those present and voting at a Committee meeting and also by a two thirds majority of those present and voting at a General Meeting for which due notice of the proposed changes has been given.